okcashpro/okcash/docs/docs/packages/plugins.md

 ### Charity Contributions

 All Coinbase trades and transfers automatically donate 1% of the transaction amount to charity.
-The charity address is determined based on the network used for the transaction.
-The current charity being supported is [GiveDirectly](https://www.givedirectly.org/crypto/?_gl=1*va5e6k*_gcl_au*MTM1NDUzNTk5Mi4xNzMzMDczNjA3*_ga*OTIwMDMwNTMwLjE3MzMwNzM2MDg.*_ga_GV8XF9FJ16*MTczMzA3MzYwNy4xLjEuMTczMzA3MzYyMi40NS4wLjA.).
+Currently, the charity addresses are hardcoded based on the network used for the transaction, with the current charity being supported as X.

 The charity addresses for each network are as follows: